The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

 We conclude this section with the following remark.
 In DEL-based epistemic planning, non-determinism is modeled within epistemic states and actions (see Definitions~\ref{def:non-det-state} and~\ref{def:non-det-action}), rather than being handled at the algorithmic level~\cite{journals/jancl/Bolander2011}.
-We note that, as such, \emph{conformant planning tasks}~\cite{conf/aaai/SmithW98}, that require to find a finite sequence of actions that achieve a goal starting from each individual state in a given set of possible initial states, can be represented by an equivalent epistemic planning tasks (namely, one that admits the same set of solutions).
-We now show this informally.
-Let $S = \{s_1, \dots, s_k\}$ be a set of possible initial epistemic states, let $\actionSet$ be a finite set of epistemic actions and let $\phi_g$ be a goal formula.
-To solve a conformant planning task $T_\mathit{conf} = (S, \actionSet, \phi_g)$, we need to find a sequence $\pi$ of actions such that, for all $s \in S$, we have that: \begin{inparaenum} \item $\pi$ is applicable in $s$, and \item $s \otimes \pi \models \phi_g$. \end{inparaenum} Consider now the epistemic planning task $T = (\bigsqcup_{s \in S}, \actionSet, \phi_g)$, where the initial state is the disjoint union of the states in $S$.
-Note that this is a non-deterministic epistemic state.
-By Definition~\ref{def:truth}, a formula holds in an epistemic state iff it holds in all designated worlds, which gives us that: \begin{enumerate} \item $\pi$ is applicable in $\bigsqcup_{s \in S}$ iff $\pi$ is applicable in all $s \in S$, and \item $\bigsqcup_{s \in S} \otimes \pi s \models \phi_g$ iff for all $s \in S$, $s \otimes \pi \models \phi_g$. \end{enumerate} Therefore, a solution to $T$ is also a solution to $T_\mathit{conf}$, and vice versa.
+We note that, because of this, any \emph{conformant planning task}~\cite{conf/aaai/SmithW98} can be represented by an equivalent epistemic planning task (namely, one that admits the same set of solutions), as we now informally show.
+A conformant planning task is a triple $T_\mymathit{conf} = (S, \actionSet, \phi_g)$, where $S = \{s_1, \dots, s_k\}$ is a set of possible initial epistemic states, $\actionSet$ is a finite set of epistemic actions and $\phi_g$ is the goal formula.
+An action sequence $\pi$ is a solution/plan to $T_\mymathit{conf}$ iff for all $s \in S$, we have that: \begin{inparaenum} \item $\pi$ is applicable in $s$, and \item $s \otimes \pi \models \phi_g$. \end{inparaenum} Consider now the epistemic planning task $T = (\bigsqcup_{s \in S} s, \actionSet, \phi_g)$, where the initial state of $T$ is the disjoint union of the states in $S$.
+By Definition~\ref{def:truth}, a formula holds in an epistemic state iff it holds in all of its designated worlds, implying that: \begin{enumerate} \item $\pi$ is applicable in $\bigsqcup_{s \in S} s$ iff $\pi$ is applicable in all $s \in S$, and \item $\bigsqcup_{s \in S} s \otimes \pi \models \phi_g$ iff for all $s \in S$, $s \otimes \pi \models \phi_g$. \end{enumerate} Therefore, a solution to $T$ is also a solution to $T_\mymathit{conf}$, and vice versa.